Stewori/JyNI/README.md

 CoRR abs/1607.00825 (2016), arxiv.org/abs/1607.00825](https://arxiv.org/abs/1607.00825)

 As of JyNI-alpha.4 JyNI supports new-style classes.
-Support for defining new types via C API that extend existing builtin types is still limited.
+Support for defining new types via C API that extend existing built-in types is still limited.

-As of JyNI-alpha.5 JyNI supports Windows and properly manages builtin extensions.
+As of JyNI-alpha.5 JyNI supports Windows and properly manages built-in extensions.
-Most notably, `datetime` and `_winreg` are now builtin.
+Most notably, `datetime` and `_winreg` are now built-in.
 When running on Windows, JyNI enables support for the `mbcs` encoding in Jython.

-Parse- and build-functions `PyArg_ParseTuple()`, `PyArg_ParseTupleAndKeywords()`,
+Parse and build functions `PyArg_ParseTuple()`, `PyArg_ParseTupleAndKeywords()`,
-`PyArg_Parse()`, `Py_BuildValue` and related work with format-strings corresponding to builtin types that are already supported.
-Alternatively supported builtin types can be accessed via their C API functions.
+`PyArg_Parse()`, `Py_BuildValue` and related work with format strings corresponding to built-in types that are already supported.
+Alternatively supported built-in types can be accessed via their C API functions.